Last Updated on November 18, 2022

 Watch This 5-Second Break In – How to Protect Your Business from BurglaryI break into this business in 5 seconds and teach you how to stop it with a simple, inexpensive security product.

-A few years ago a little Brazilian restaurant next to our Mesa, AZ shop didn’t have a torque collar installed.
-We offered to take care of his Mesa commercial door service at cost since he was our neighbor, and we often ate there.
-But he, despite this very inexpensive business security improvement, was on a tight budget and declined our offer.
+A few years ago a little Brazilian restaurant next to our Mesa, AZ location didn’t have a torque collar installed.
+We offered to take care of his door at cost since he was our neighbor, and we often ate there.
+But he, despite this very inexpensive door security improvement, was on a tight budget.
+He declined our offer.

 After just a few months his lock was snapped off and the burglar got all the money in the register.
 We got him taken care of, but the impact of the theft contributed to his closing just a few short months later.